The Walking Dead: Days Gone Bye (Comics) | Review

 When Rick Grimes awakes in an abandoned hospital, groggy from a coma, the silence hits him first.
 It is as if the world simply stopped and he's the last to know.
 The corridors echo with death and the emptiness isn't just around him– it seeps into him.

-Rather than bogging down the narrative with exposition about how the outbreak began, we're thrust directly into Rick's disorienting experience of discovering this new reality.
-The hospital sequence alone with its haunting emptiness sets a tone of dread for rest of the story.
+Rather than bogging down the narrative with heavy exposition about how the deadly outbreak began, we're thrust directly into Rick's deeply disorienting experience of discovering this nightmarish new reality.
+The haunting hospital sequence alone with its eerie emptiness sets a chilling tone of dread for the rest of the story.

 It's a moment of unsettling stillness before he meets the first walker when opening the elevator door.
 He was even more shocked after finding a group of zombies behind the blocked cafeteria, only to run off to streets and meet the half-eaten Bicycle Girl.

-In Rick's journey to Atlanta, we glimpse at glimmers of hope— and the price those glimmers demand.
-Meeting Glenn feels like seeing a glimpse of light through the darkness, and finding Lori and Carl finally gives Rick something to fight for.
+In Rick's journey to Atlanta, we glimpse at glimmers of hope– and the price they demand.
+Meeting Glenn feels like seeing a bright glimpse of light through the overwhelming darkness, and finding Lori and Carl finally gives Rick something truly meaningful to fight for.

 Rick's journey from confused awakening to reluctant leadership feels authentic and earned.
 His reunion with his family– wife Lori and son Carl– provides emotional anchor points that ground the supernatural elements in recognizable human experiences.